Role of non-classicality in mediated spatial quantum correlations: Discussion

+{ Our second main contribution consists of Eq.~\eqref{eq:nonclassmediator} and Result~\ref{res:nonclassical_interactions_imply_nonclassical_mediator}, which reformulate the non-classicality of interactions in terms of the mediator's non-classicality.
+Combining \eqref{eq:nonclassmediator} with the short-time bound in the compact form \eqref{eq:DeltaQ_le_f_commutator} yields \eqref{eq:DeltaQ<fH_[m,m]}, namely $\Delta Q_{\mathrm{corr}\,A:B}\le f_H\!\bigl([m_{AM},m_{MB}]\bigr)$.
+Here, the increase of quantum correlations between the probes is upper-bounded by a function of the commutators of the mediator observables dynamically involved in the specific interaction.}

+{ Taken together, these contributions establish a \emph{general-quantitative} witness of mediator non-classicality: by Corollary~\ref{cor:positive_gain_nonclassical_interactions}, observing $\Delta Q_{\mathrm{corr}\,A:B}>0$ rules out commuting local interactions; Result~\ref{res:nonclassical_interactions_imply_nonclassical_mediator} then ensures that at least one pair of mediator observables dynamically involved in the coupling is non-commuting, while the observed increase in quantum correlations is constrained by the bound \eqref{main_res_explicit} for all $t$.}

+{ These results provide a general quantitative framework for the witness of non-classicality in \cite{PRL_Marletto_Vedral_2017,bose_spin_2017}.
+In those proposals, the creation of entanglement between two probes interacting locally only through a mediator is a sufficient condition to infer the mediator's non-classicality.
+Here, within the same mediated-interaction setting, we make this connection quantitative and independent of the particular choice of interaction Hamiltonians by relating the observed gain in quantum correlations to a function controlled by the non-commutativity of the mediator's observables.}

-We further explored the impact of decoherence on the mediator's observables, particularly through the phase-flip channel.
-We showed that as the phase-flip parameter $p$ approaches $ \frac{1}{2} $, the commutator $[m_j, m_l]$ reaches zero, effectively yielding the mediator to be classical and preventing its ability to increase quantum correlations between two probes.
+We further explored the impact of decoherence on the mediator's observables, particularly through {a specific type of} phase-flip channel.
+We showed that as the phase-flip parameter $p$ approaches $ \frac{1}{2} $, the {commutativity of mediator's observables} reaches zero, effectively yielding the mediator to be classical and preventing its ability to increase quantum correlations between two probes.

 Future work can expand on our findings in several ways.
-One promising direction is to explore the mediator as a quantum channel.
-Suppose the quantum correlation measure $Q$ is the relative entropy of entanglement.
-In that case, it may be possible to connect it to the quantum channel capacity of the mediator $M$ or the entanglement generation capacity as it's suggested in \cite{bennett_capacities_2003}.
-This involves investigating whether we can transition from our established inequality to where \( \mathcal{Q}_{M_{min}} \) is the minimum observed channel capacity, which we can try to connect to the difference in relative entropy of entanglement, and \( \mathcal{Q}_{M}([m_j, m_l]) \) is the maximal theoretical quantum channel capacity of the mediator.
-This approach would reframe our main finding in terms of the mediator's quantum channel capacity, which is another fundamental intrinsic property of a physical system \cite{holevo_channels_review_2012}.
+One promising direction is to interpret the mediator as a quantum channel.
+In particular, if one chooses as correlation measure $Q$ the relative entropy of entanglement $E_{A:B}$, it is natural to define the corresponding correlation gain $\Delta E_{A:B}$.
+With this choice, our general bound \eqref{eq:DeltaQ<fH_[m,m]} reads